 Alexa Vasquez is a Pisces, a writer and artist from Oaxacalifornia.
 Her visual artworks are inspired by her birthplace, Oaxaca.
+She comes to Emerge through a joint residency with House of Alegría.
 Her writings are memories of growing up in an immigrant household, leaving home, transitioning and surviving trans womanhood.
 Alexa, a Voices of Our National Arts alumni, has been published as part of CultureStrike’s Home in Time of Displacement (2014) and Pariahs: Writing Outside the Margins (2016).
 She is currently one of 41 contributors in Harper Collins’ (2022), Some Where We Are Human, edited by Sonia Guiñansaca and Reyna Grande.
 Her visual piece, Cisnes En La Montaña, was part of TransLash’s Zine: Migration Stories.
 Alexa Vasquez graduated from Santa Ana Community College in 2020 with a degree in Fashion Design.
 Alexa lives in Corona, California with her husband, Ismael, and their four cats: Max, Mushu, Sully and Melon.

 Arantxa Araujo, 2022